davidjstudholme/phylogenomics-Xanthomonas-2/README.md

-# Phylogenomic Analysis Supports the Transfer of 20 Pathovars from Xanthomonas campestris into _Xanthomonas euvesicatoria_
+# Phylogenomic Analysis Supports the Transfer of 20 Pathovars from _Xanthomonas campestris_ into _Xanthomonas euvesicatoria_
 Transfer of 20 pathovars from _X. campestris_ to _X. euvesicatoria_

 **Harrison, J.; Hussain, R.M.F.; Aspin, A.; Grant, M.R.; Vicente, J.G.; Studholme, D.J.
 (2023)**.
-Phylogenomic Analysis Supports the Transfer of 20 Pathovars from Xanthomonas campestris into Xanthomonas euvesicatoria. _Taxonomy_ 3, 29-45. https://doi.org/10.3390/taxonomy3010003
+Phylogenomic Analysis Supports the Transfer of 20 Pathovars from _Xanthomonas campestris_ into _Xanthomonas euvesicatoria_. _Taxonomy_ 3, 29-45. https://doi.org/10.3390/taxonomy3010003

 Central to that paper is a phylogenomic tree presented in Figure 1.
 Here we present the methods used to generate that tree and other analyses in the manuscript.